sodadata/docs/README.md

 4. Write your release notes using the style guide for guidance on format, language, etc. Use <a href="https://writing.wisc.edu/handbook/style/ccs_activevoice/" target="_blank">active voice</a>!
 5. Spell check your content.
 (Copy paste to a Google Doc or your favorite editor to run a spell check.)
 6. Commit your changes, then create a new pull request when you are ready to publish.
-7. In the new pull request, request a review by @janet-can, if you wish.
+7. In the new pull request, request a review.
 8. Any Soda employee reviews, squashes, and mergess the PR.
 9. In the #release-alerts channel in the soda-community in Slack, follow the existing pattern to post a release alert and link to the newly-published release notes.